AvePoint/cloud-api/docs/docs/services-and-features/insights/index.md

 # Explore Insights for Microsoft 365 Public API

 Welcome to the comprehensive guide for the Insights for Microsoft 365 Public API.
-This documentation provides detailed information on how to leverage the AvePoint Graph Modern API to extract, manage, and analyze data within your Microsoft 365 environment.
+This documentation provides detailed information on how to leverage the API to extract, manage, and analyze data within your Microsoft 365 environment.
 Whether you are an administrator looking to audit permissions, a developer integrating data into other systems, or an analyst seeking detailed reports, this guide will help you navigate the various export and data retrieval methods available.
 Dive in to explore the powerful tools and capabilities that the Insights API offers to enhance your data management and analysis workflows.

 ## API Methods for Starting Export Report Jobs

 The Insights for Microsoft 365 Modern API provides a suite of export methods designed to facilitate the extraction of detailed reports and data insights.
-These methods enable users to export various types of reports, such as user permissions, group access, site permissions, sharing link permissions, and activity reports for specific objects.
+These methods enable users to export various types of reports, such as user activities, user permissions, group access, site permissions, sharing link permissions, and activity reports for specific objects.
 By leveraging these export methods, users can obtain comprehensive data for analysis, auditing, and integration with other systems or applications.

 Each export method is tailored to address specific reporting needs, ensuring that users can retrieve the precise information required for their use cases.
 The API supports a range of query parameters to refine and customize the data retrieval process, allowing for targeted and efficient data exports.